$0 Tennessee Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Tennessee

 Withdrawal Letter Templates (Category I and Category IV)

-Two fill-in-the-blank templates, one for each primary withdrawal route.
-The Category I template includes the Intent to Home School notification with the exact statutory citations required by your LEA.
-The Category IV template is built around the umbrella school enrollment model — it notifies the school that your child is transferring to a registered church-related school, which legally ends the district's jurisdiction.
-Both templates are calibrated to provide exactly what the law requires and nothing more.
+Two fill-in-the-blank templates, one for each primary route — because sending the wrong one is how parents accidentally place themselves under district oversight they never needed.
+The Category I template includes the Intent to Home School notification with every required statutory citation.
+The Category IV template notifies the school your child is transferring to a registered church-related school, legally ending the district's jurisdiction.
+Both provide exactly what the law requires and nothing more — no curriculum plans, no daily schedules, no information the school has no right to request.

 The Pushback Script Library